-Non-Recurring Budget Note 2021/22 2022/23 2023/24 2024/25 2025/26

-Pressures/Savings £000 £000 £000 £000 £000

-City Centre Properties Income Shortfall 1 190 190 190 190 0

-Digital Marketing Officer 2 27 0 0 0 0

-Total Non-Recurring Budget 217 190 190 190 0
+Non-Recurring Budget Pressures/Savings Note 2021/22 £000 2022/23 £000 2023/24 £000 2024/25 £000 2025/26 £000 City Centre Properties Income Shortfall Digital Marketing Officer Budget Savings Environmental Clean Up and Enforcement 1 2 3 4 190 27 500 60 190 0 0 190 0 0 190 0 0 0 0 0 Total Non-Recurring Budget Pressures 777 190 190 190 0

-Pressures 217 130 130 130 •

-Note 1: To recognise the loss of rental income from City Centre properties; with the assumption that this funding gap will be replaced by funding received from the Borderlands Project.

-Note 2: This is to create a fixed term role with the use of a capacity funding bid (£20,000) to lead on engagement through social media and digital channel.
-The role will continue to develop innovate approaches to engagement and consultation for the key strategic projects and new strategies/policies.
+- Note 1: To recognise the loss of rental income from City Centre properties; with the assumption that this funding gap will be replaced by funding received from the Borderlands Project. - Note 2: This is to create a fixed term role with the use of a capacity funding bid (£20,000) to lead on engagement through social media and digital channel.
+The role will continue to develop innovate approaches to engagement and consultation for the key strategic projects and new strategies/policies. - Note 3: The current MTFP includes a recurring savings requirement to be found by 2023/24 of £1.850million; however, a revised savings requirement has been calculated that will see an initial reduction in savings required in 2021/22 of £0.500million.
+An increase to savings required of £0.200million (Schedule 2) will be required in 2022/23 (on a recurring basis), meaning total savings required will be £2.050million in 2023/24.
+The savings required takes account of the pressures and bids and the additional savings identified in this report.

+Note 4: A budget allocation due to a proposal received during the budget consultation process to support Environmental Clean Up and Enforcement which will provide resources to fund additional staffing and equipment for the team dealing with dog fouling, litter and fly tipping.